-Nobody wants a dead tree in their yard,
+Nobody wants a dead tree in their yard.

-Luckily, Our certified arborists can examine your tree’s health and assess its risk level, and then suggest methods to keep your tree healthy.
-You wouldn’t allow an unqualified doctor to examine the health of your child, so don’t allow an unqualified arborist to inspect your trees.
+don’t allow an unqualified arborist to inspect your trees.
 The Certified Arborists at Monkeyman’s Tree Service have over twenty years of experience and can provide accurate information regarding your tree’s health.
 We would be happy to set up a plant healthcare program that can streamline your tree to a content life.
 Here are some of the things our arborists might recommend based on the circumstances of your particular tree.

 A Certified Arborist may recommend pruning your tree if it’s the right thing for that tree at that time.
 Pruning is often a great way to get rid of dead wood in the tree’s canopy that can spread rot to nearby living tissue.
 Proper tree pruning requires years of experience, and the technique varies depending on the species of tree.
+Cuttin at the branch collar is a running technique that is one way to keep your trees healthy.

-An improper pruning cut to a tree is like leaving a cut untreated and open when it requires stitches.
+An improper pruning cut to a tree is like leaving a cut untreated when it requires stitches.
 However, when pruning cuts are made correctly, the tree will heal over and have a full recovery.
 To take it a step further and ensure your tree remains healthy after pruning, we recommend researching water requirements for your specific tree species to ensure you are watering your tree accordingly to support a long healthy life.

 Crucial Tree Support: Water, Soil & Fertilizer

 Just water the tree and it will grow, right?
-This is a common misconception when attempting methods to keep your trees healthy.

 Watering your trees frequently doesn’t always make your tree thrive.
 In fact, the soil needs to be above twenty percent oxygen for most trees to survive.
 Overwatering is a common mistake our arborists see on a daily basis that can cause your tree to drown.
 Additionally, soil compaction can result in tree decline.
 Passing cars and people as well as construction can be causes of soil compaction.